depalmafarr/qa-capstone-client/README.md

 Sign in and use this app to keep ask people questions about mixer and allow them to answer you at any time!

-This app was created for mixer.com which no longer exists as such and is now Facebook.gg, some features may indicate different sites as the app is updated.
+This app was created for mixer.com which no longer exists as such and is now Facebook.com/gaming, some features may indicate different sites as the app is updated.

 # Mixer Q&A Client dev process